csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 grows exponentially with solution depth.)
 Therefore, experimental measurements of b ∗ on a

 small set of problems can provide a good guide to the heuristic’s overall usefulness.
-A well- designed heuristic would have a value of b
+A welldesigned heuristic would have a value of b

 ∗ close to 1, allowing fairly large problems to be solved at reasonable computational cost.